 He was the founder and former director of Fairfield University’s low-residency MFA Creative Writing Program.
-He lives on an old horse-farm in Madison, CT with his wife Reni and his two Labs Henry and Falstaff and writes in a cabin in the woods.
+He lives on an old horse-farm in Madison, CT with his wife Reni and his two Labs Lincoln and Falstaff and writes in a cabin in the woods.

 Beautiful Assassin…is a superb 1940s drama…a winner that condemns nations for their expendable deployment of individuals.

 The Garden of Martyrs – A meticulously researched and richly drawn portrait of the lives of two Irish-Catholic immigrants and their priest.
 Michael C. White has delivered a historical novel of lasting contemporary resonance.